Equal Opportunity for Pacific Rugby League Players

 Super Star Players like Jason Taumalolo, Andrew Fifita, Michael Jennings, Jarryd Hayne, Suliasi Vunivalu, Anthony Milford Josh Papalii made themselves available for the Pacific Nations in 2017.
 Young gun players just starting their careers like Tavita Pangai Jnr and Viliame Kikau might one day be lost to those nations to powerhouse countries with huge amounts of depth via State of Origin/Australia, New Zealand or even Rugby Union if we don't start paying these players a decent wage and giving them more games.

 French Rugby Union clubs were already interested in Kikau before he signed with Penrith.
-Instead of saying "what a shame" should he eventually succumb to Rugby Union dollars like we did with Semi Radradra, Marika Koroibete, Israel Folau, Lote Tuqiri and other pacific super stars before him, lets give him and other players incentive to stick to our game for their entire careers.
+Instead of saying "what a shame" should he eventually succumb to Rugby Union dollars like we did with Semi Radradra, Marika Koroibete, Israel Folau, Lote Tuqiri and other pacific super stars before him, players of such calibre incentive to stick to our game for their entire careers.

-The potential star power in these teams is at state of origin level, the passion in which they play the game is at state of origin level, the passion of the crowds that support them is at state of origin level, the interest they create in our game in New Zealand and the Pacific is at state of origin level and yet their payments are no where near state of origin level.
-Why is that?
+The potential star power in these teams, the passion in which they play the game, the passion of the crowds that support them, and the interest they create in our game in New Zealand and the Pacific is at state of origin level and yet their payments are no where near state of origin level.
+Maybe now is the time for that to change.

 It seems everybody who follows Rugby League wants more games for these guys except the people who organise such games.
 Tongan coach Kristian Woolf said Tongan kids in New Zealand don't want to play for the All Blacks anymore, they want to play for Tonga.
 Damon Salesa, associate professor of Pacific Studies at Auckland University, claimed rugby union could "easily lose Pacific rugby" to Rugby League if we continue to push development of Rugby League in the pacific.